 “But the junk I really need to jettison in my old age is psychological junk—such as longtime convictions about what gives my life meaning that no longer serve me well.
 For example, who will I be when I can no longer do the work that has been a primary source of identity for me for the past half century?”

 De-cluttering Psychological Junk

-The psychological junk inevitably surfaces for me as soon as my fingers and attention begin to address the material junk I have collected and stored!
-I am reminded of why those things brought meaning.
-And I am challenged to re-think their value and relevance to who I have become.
+The psychological junk inevitably rises to the surface for me when my fingers and attention begin addressing the material junk I have collected!
+I become aware of the feelings underlying the junk.
+And I am challenged to re-examine the value and relevance of these physical things to who I have become.